spacetelescope/style-guides/guides/python.md

 separated by an underscore.
 They should be descriptive.
 Example:
 `number_of_galaxies` and `calculate_mangitude`

 * Constants and global variable names should be all upper case separated by an underscore.
+Example: `SPEED_OF_LIGHT`

-Example: `SPEED_OF_LIGHT` * Class names should follow the CapWords convention.
+* Class names should follow the CapWords, or CamelCase, convention.
 Example: `Stars` and `SpaceTelescope`.

 * Package and module names should be all lowercase.  can be used in the module name if it improves readability.
 Example: 'jwst'